 Savings and CD rates Typically lower than the national average.
 Generally above the bank national average.

 Do they have branches?
-Yes, though some online banks have few or none.
+Yes, traditional banks typically have branches, though online-only banks have none.
 Yes, though some credit unions are online only.

 Technology Generally, larger brick-and-mortar banks have advanced technology.
 Smaller banks might not.
 Some larger credit unions have advanced technology, but smaller credit unions might not.

-• While the number of credit unions declined from the previous year, the total assets held at all credit unions increased by 5.2 percent in 2022.
+• While the number of credit unions declined from the previous year, the total assets held at all credit unions increased by around 3.6 percent from the third quarter of 2022 to the third quarter of 2023.
 (NCUA)

-• Americans stick with the same bank account for 17 years on average.
+• The average checking account holder sticks with the same bank or credit union for 17 years on average.
 (Bankrate)

-• Just over two-thirds (68 percent) of U.S. adults are worried they don’t have enough savings to cover a month of living expenses if they lost their primary source of income.
+• Two thirds of U.S. adults are worried they don’t have enough savings to cover a months’ worth of living expenses if they lost their primary source of income.
 (Bankrate)

 Credit unions